gnzchan/gnzchan/README.md

 ## 🧑‍💻 About me

 <p align="left">
-  I'm a software developer from Philippines.
-I'm all about quantifying real-world problems and solving them by coding.
-I mainly use React, TypeScript, Next.js, and Tailwind CSS.
-When I'm not on my desk, I'm either out on the basketball court or on a quest for the perfect dish topped with sunny side up egg.
+  all about quantifying problems and solving them by coding.
 </p>

 ## 👾 Tools I use